divinediscipline/send-it/README.md

 Pivotal tracker board link: https://www.pivotaltracker.com/n/projects/2222426

 SendIT is a courier service that helps users deliver parcels to different destinations.
-Prices are based on weight categories of the parcel.
+Parcel prices are based on weight categories of the parcel.

 ## Features
 * Users can Sign up and Sign in.